"I now have trousers which actually fit! For the first time ever." Tasha Mellins-Cohen, Trouser Fitting course student, Brighton

 £8 for the pattern (MCCalls M6901)

 Wash any fabric you are bringing and iron it before coming if you plan to wearthe trousers made from it if fit works out well.
-Calico does not need washing as it will not be worn
+Calico does not need washing as it will not be worn and washed

-Wear a fitted but not too tight vest top and leggings to fit the pattern over.
 Wear the shoes you'll wear with final trousers so you can think about best length of trouser hem

 Glasses if needed for close up work